Lozenets, Burgas Province: Politics

+Economy

 There is a villa zone to the south of the village.
 Several famous Bulgarians have built villas there.
 They include the actresses Anya Pencheva and Aneta Sotirova, the singer Beloslava, and members of parliament Zheni Zhivokova and Nikolay Nikolov.

 Oasis beach in southern portion of Lozenets is lined with several high-end hotels and is near a villa zone.